Mohamed-Ibrahim810/SQL-Datawarehouse/README.md

 ## Overview

-This project implements a data warehouse solution to centralize and organize data from various sources.
-It includes processes for data cleaning, transformation, and integration to create a unified data repository.
+This project implements a data warehouse solution to centralize and organize data from various sources, It includes processes for data cleaning, transformation, and integration to create a unified data repository.
 The project brings together multiple data domains (customers, products, sales, locations) into a cohesive structure optimized for business intelligence and reporting.

 ## Project Structure